Don't Slander Me

 Don't Slander Me is an album by the American musician Roky Erickson, recorded in 1982 or 1983 and released in 1986.
-It features former Jefferson Airplane bassist Jack Casady as part of Erickson's backing band, as well as former members of the Aliens.
+Bassist Jack Casady performs on the album as part of Erickson's backing band.

 The recording of the album took two months, from May 14 to July 16, 1982.
 The song "Burn the Flames", recorded on the last day, was featured on the soundtrack for the 1985 horror movie The Return of the Living Dead.
 "Haunt" would later appear in the 1999 film Boys Don't Cry.

-During the few years that the album's tracks went unreleased, a different version of the title track came out as a single in 1984, with a new version of Erickson's "Starry Eyes" on its B-side.
+A different version of the title track came out as a single in 1984, with a new version of Erickson's "Starry Eyes" on its B-side.

 Background

-After recording his album The Evil One with California-based band the Aliens in 1979, Roky Erickson was released from Austin State Hospital into the care of his mother.
-Staying in Texas, he enlisted a number of local punk rock acts to be his backing band: first a couple of pickup gigs with the Reversible Cords and Sterling Morrison's group the Bizarrors, then more extensively with Austin bands the Explosives and the Resurrectionists, as well as the Nervebreakers in Dallas.
-The material they played largely drew from the Aliens' arrangements of songs from The Evil One and the handful of Erickson's 1970s singles that had preceded the album, plus a couple of 13th Floor Elevators hits and material from Erickson's larger body of unreleased songs.
+After recording his album The Evil One with California-based band the Aliens in 1979, Roky Erickson was released from Austin State Hospital where he had been held several years for psychiatric treatment.
+He went into the care of his mother.

+Staying in Texas, Erickson enlisted a number of local punk rock acts to be his backing band: first a couple of pickup gigs with the Reversible Cords and Sterling Morrison's group the Bizarrors, then more extensively with Austin bands the Explosives and the Resurrectionists, as well as the Nervebreakers in Dallas.
+The material they played largely drew from the Aliens' arrangements of songs from The Evil One and the handful of Erickson's 1970s singles that had preceded the album, plus a couple of hits by Erickson’s early group 13th Floor Elevators and material from Erickson's larger body of unreleased songs.
 Of these bands, the Explosives would stick with Erickson the longest, touring behind him through 1981 until they could no longer tolerate the singer's erratic behavior due to deteriorating mental health.

 A new lineup of the Aliens were playing in the Bay Area.
 The drummer, D.H.
 Peligro, left to join the Dead Kennedys and was replaced by Paul Zahl of Tuxedomoon and the Flamin' Groovies.
 Band manager Craig Luckin eventually reunited the core of the group to record a follow-up to The Evil One, with Erickson on vocals and guitar, Billy Miller on electric autoharp, Motown artist Andre "Mandré" Lewis on keyboards, and lead guitarist Duane Aslaksen handling musical arrangements and production as Stu Cook had on the previous album.
-Zahl recruited his SVT bandmate, former Jefferson Airplane bassist Jack Casady, to fill out the group.
+Zahl also recruited bassist Jack Casady, his former bandmate in SVT bandmate and early member of Jefferson Airplane.